 Are there deadlines for submitting an appeal?
-Appeals should be submitted by August 1st for Fall 2012, December 17th for Spring 2013, and April 19th for Summer 2013.
+Appeals should be submitted by August 1st for Fall, December 15th for Spring, and April 15th for Summer.
 Appeals received and approved after these deadlines may be limited in the types of financial aid available, therefore we recommend submitting a complete appeal as soon as possible.

 Financial Aid Disbursement, Bursar Refunds, Dropping Classes, Withdrawal for Semester

 How will I receive my financial aid awards?
 Financial aid awards will credit by semester to your bursar account once you are enrolled in the required number of credit hours and meet all other eligibility requirements.
 Federal student aid will disburse no earlier than 10 days prior to the first day of your first class..
 If you have funds available after the tuition, fees and other IUPUI charges have been paid, you will receive a refund check by mail or electronic transfer of funds by direct deposit from the Office of the Bursar.
 Visit your OneStart account > Services > Self-Service > Bursar & Financial Aid for additional financial aid award and bursar and bill information.
 From OneStart, you can select the option for direct deposit that provides for a quicker delivery of your refund.